Resistine/ClamAV-Mac/README.md

 For information about the features in this and prior releases, read [the news](NEWS.md).

+**New in 2025:** ClamAV now supports On-Access Scanning on macOS using the Apple Endpoint Security Framework (ESF).
+See `INSTALL-macos.md` for build and code-signing instructions.

 Catch up on the latest about ClamAV by reading our [blog](http://blog.clamav.net) and follow us on Twitter `@clamav`.